Management of severe haemorrhage from midface trauma

 2. Place 2x nasal tamponade devices (one into each nostril) – ideally Rapid Rhino, Epistat or similar.

-• Tape the strings/pilot balloons of the device against the face to avoid migration posteriorly.
+• Tie the strings together loosely across the nasal columella.
+Alternatively tape the strings/pilot balloons of the device against the face to avoid migration posteriorly.

 • Do not blow up the balloons yet – if they nasal space is expanded without bracing the maxilla against the mandible (in step 3), further bleeding can occur.